Factsheet: Domestic travel between Norfolk Island and mainland Australia

 Can I shop duty free on Norfolk Island?

 Yes, similar to other Australian external territories, there is no limit on the amount of duty free goods you can buy on Norfolk Island however, when returning to mainland Australia standard duty free concessions will apply.
-You will need to produce documentation, such as a valid passport to be eligible to purchase duty free goods.
+You will need to produce documentation, such as a valid passport to be eligible to purchase duty free goods at either Sydney or Brisbane Airports.